LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 at any other time during the trial were considered “false alarms”.
 False alarm responses occurring between 100 and 1000 ms following the onset of “O” stimuli in the *masker stream* were additionally labeled as “responses to foils” to aid in assessing failures to selectively attend to the target stream.
+In analyzing reaction time, only responses to targets and foils were considered.

-In both experiments, response accuracy and latency were analyzed with (generalized) linear mixed-effects regression models, using `afex` version `0.16.1`[@afex] and `lme4`[@BatesEtAl2015] version `1.1.12` in the `R` statistical computing environment.[@R3.3.1]  A model for listener sensitivity was constructed to predict probability of button press at each timing slot of the trial (one timing slot per stimulus letter), given fixed-effect predictors specifying trial parameters (maintain/switch, anechoic/reverberant, and gender match/mismatch) and a random intercept estimated for each listener.
+In both experiments, response accuracy and latency were analyzed with (generalized) linear mixed-effects regression models, using packages `afex`[@afex] (version `0.16.1`) and `lme4`[@BatesEtAl2015] (version `1.1.12`) in the `R` statistical computing environment.[@R3.3.1]  A model for listener sensitivity was constructed to predict probability of button press at each timing slot of the trial (four timing slots per trial, see Figure
+\ref{fig-rev-trial}) from the interaction among the fixed-effect predictors specifying trial parameters (maintain/switch, anechoic/reverberant, and gender match/mismatch) and an indicator variable encoding whether a target, foil, or neither was present in the timing slot.
+A random intercept was also estimated for each listener.
 An inverse probit link function was used to transform button press probabilities (bounded between 0 and 1) into unbounded continuous values suitable for linear modeling.
-The general form of this model is given in (@eq-mod-probit), where $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability of button press, $X$ is the design matrix of trial parameters, and $\beta$ is the vector of parameter coefficients to be estimated.  <!-- TODO: add crossref to supplementary -->
+The general form of this model is given in (@eq-mod-probit), where $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability of button press, $X$ is the design matrix of trial parameters and indicator variables, and $\beta$ is the vector of parameter coefficients to be estimated.

 (@eq-mod-probit)  $\Phi^{-1}(Pr(Y = 1 \mid X)) = X^\prime \beta$

-This model has the convenient advantage that coefficient estimates are interpretable as differences in $d^\prime$ between different experimental conditions.[@DeCarlo1998; @SheuEtAl2008; @McCloyLee2015]  Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise similar to the analysis of response accuracy / sensitivity.
+This model has the convenient advantage that coefficient estimates are interpretable as differences in bias and sensitivity on a $d^\prime$ scale resulting from the various experimental manipulations.[@DeCarlo1998;
-Significance of predictors in the reaction time model was computed using F-tests and the Kenward-Roger approximation for degrees of freedom;
-significance in the sensitivity model was determined by likelihood ratio tests between models with and without the predictor of interest (as the Kenward-Roger approximation has not been demonstrated to work with non-normally-distributed response variables, i.e., when modeling probabilities).
+@SheuEtAl2008; @McCloyLee2015]  Full model specification is given in the supplementary material.<!-- TODO: add crossref to supplementary material -->  Reaction time was analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise analyzed similarly to listener sensitivity.
+Significance of predictors in the reaction time model was computed using F-tests and the Kenward-Roger approximation for degrees of freedom; significance in the sensitivity model was determined by likelihood ratio tests between models with and without the predictor of interest (as the Kenward-Roger approximation has not been demonstrated to work with non-normally-distributed response variables, i.e., when modeling probabilities).

 ### Analysis of pupil diameter
 Recordings of pupil diameter for each trial were epoched from −0.5 to 6 seconds,